-Essential fatty acids: definition, synthesis, functions, and foods
+Essential fatty acids: definition, synthesis, role, and foods

-Essential fatty acids or EFAs are fatty acids, a class of lipids, that cannot be synthesized by animals, and, like other essential nutrients, must be obtained from the diet.
-They are linoleic acid (LA) or 18:2n-6, and alpha-linolenic acid (ALA) or 18:3n-3.
+Essential fatty acids or EFAs are unsaturated fatty acids that cannot be synthesized by animals, and, like other essential nutrients, must be obtained from the diet.
+They are linoleic acid and alpha-linolenic acid.

-Animals cannot synthesize these two fatty acids due to the lack of delta-12 desaturase (E.C.
-1.14.19.6) and delta-15 desaturase (EC 1.14.19.25).
-These enzymes introduce cis double bonds beyond carbon 9, and are present in plants and microorganisms, such as some bacteria, fungi and molds.
-In particular, in plants:
+Animals cannot synthesize the two fatty acids due to the lack of delta-12 desaturase (E.C.
+1.14.19.6) and delta-15 desaturase (EC 1.14.19.25).[1][9][15]
+These enzymes introduce cis double bonds beyond carbon 9, and are present in plants and some microorganisms such as some bacteria, fungi and molds.[10]

-• delta-12 desaturase, present in the plastids, catalyzes the synthesis of linoleic acid from oleic acid, by introducing a double bond at delta-12 position, namely, between carbons 6 and 7 from the methyl end of the fatty acid;
+• Delta-12 desaturase catalyzes the synthesis of linoleic acid from oleic acid, by introducing a double bond at delta-12 position, namely, between carbons 6 and 7 from the methyl end of the fatty acid.[15]

-• delta-15 desaturase, present in the plastids and in the endoplasmic reticulum of phytoplankton and vascular terrestrial plants, catalyzes the synthesis of alpha-linolenic acid from linoleic acid by introducing a double bond at delta-15 position, namely, between carbons 3 and 4 from the methyl end of the fatty acid.
+• Delta-15 desaturase or omega-3 desaturase or fatty acid desaturase 3 catalyzes the synthesis of alpha-linolenic acid from linoleic acid by introducing a double bond at delta-15 position, namely, between carbons 3 and 4 from the methyl end of the fatty acid.
+The enzyme is only present in the plastids and in the endoplasmic reticulum of phytoplankton and vascular terrestrial plants.[1][9]

 Synthesis of the essential fatty acids linoleic acid and alpha-linolenic acid